 Derek Rodger, BSc Chemistry, MEd, Teacher of Deaf children

 Gary Quinn, MA Linguistics, Programme coordinator for Interpreting course at Heriot Watt University

 Janet Wardle-Peck, BSc Agriculture, Teacher of Deaf children

 In Scotland pupils can choose to take their exams in BSL, that is receive the questions in BSL and sign their responses to video camera.
 In 2009 the exam board for Scotland, SQA, commissioned the BSL Glossary team to translate some trial science exam papers to see what the issues arose for the translators, centres and deaf pupils.
 We translated three papers in Chemistry and Biology: Standard Grade Biology (Credit), Intermediate 1 Biology and Intermediate 1 Chemistry.
 The resulting BSL papers were well received by deaf young people and their teachers.
 There are issues for schools in providing high quality translations of a consistent quality across different centres, and having a centrally produced BSL exam paper solved this problem.
 Technically we were able to embed video clips in pdf digital exam papers and found deaf pupils thought the video questions were easy to navigate.
 Some pupils reported that they used the video clips more than they would ask for a translation from a live teacher in the mock exams we organised.
 Having the terms already in the SSC's online glossary meant that pupils commenting on the trial exam papers for us had the opportunity to use a common science vocabulary wherever they studied in Scotland.

 Dr Audrey Cameron and Gary Quinn have been involved since 2007 in Science shows particularly aimed at young deaf people in order to publicise the work of the Glossary project.
-Here are some of the events from the last two years:
+Here are some of the events from the last few years: